default-output-block.skip-main

 Winston Peters said there were problems with the UN resolution, including it being unrealistic to end within 12 months.

-In response, Mitchell-Kouttab said “My question immediately to him was: ‘Do you think one year is a realistic ask for Palestinians living in the most horrific and horrendous situation where they could be dead by the next morning?’
-Why is it that he has not considered the more important?”
+In response, Mitchell-Kouttab said “My question immediately regarding the concern over a 12 months end date is: ‘Do you think one year is a realistic ask for Palestinians living in the most horrific and horrendous situation where they could die tomorrow?’
+Why is it that he has not considered the lives of civilians more important?”

 Agel said there needed to be an immediate ceasefire and Israel needed to end its occupation immediately as she said it was well-documented that the oppression of Palestinians had gone on for decades and this didn’t start on October 7.